tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 * Start up the UI server
 * Setup a fake Portfolio server with an expectation against a specific HTTP request
-* Force the UI to click the 'request valuation' button
+* Use the UI to click refresh valuation control
 * Verify the request expectation and return a canned response
 * Verify that a response was received but not how it is used in the UI